-The above three together are the crux of photography and to become a proficient photographer, their understanding is a must.
+The above three together are the crux of photography, and to become a proficient photographer.
+Their understanding is a must.
 You must know how to harmonize them to create the right exposure.

 Depth of Field

-If the white balance is set wrong it can lead to the colors going off as they might look too yellowish, bluish, or orange.
-If it’s correct then the look will be natural and similar to what our eyes detect.
+If the white balance is set wrong, it can lead to the colors going off as they might look too yellowish, bluish, or orange.
+If it’s correct, then the look will be natural and similar to what our eyes detect.

 Auto White Balance

-A piece of good news for modern camera users is the AUTO white balance setting which has made it easy for photographers today to capture natural photos with perfect brightness.
+A piece of good news for modern camera users is the AUTO white balance setting, which has made it easy for photographers today to capture natural photos with perfect brightness.
 As present-day cameras are getting pretty darn good and can assess color tones, they can automatically decide the appropriate white balance for you if you use the auto option.

 You can trust the camera settings to make your image bright in just the right amount.
 Now coming to the time to use the camera’s white balance settings, the best time is to use it right in the camera when shooting JPEGs because this image format doesn’t allow effective adjustment of white balance later on.

-Secondly, if you are stacking images for panoramas or for high contrast scenes, any changes in color tones can make amalgamating them into HDR or panoramas very difficult or even impossible.
+Secondly, if you are stacking images for panoramas or high contrast scenes, any changes in color tones can make amalgamating them into HDR or panoramas very difficult or even impossible.

-So it’s better to use Auto White Balance purposefully there to make all the images look cool or warm.
+So it’s better to use Auto White Balance purposefully to make all the images look cold or warm.
 But use the White Balance with care and think of the final image before applying it because its impact can be visible.
 First, decide and then apply as the auto white balance doesn’t work all the time!

 Most other cameras have Exposure Compensation controls settings up at the front.
-It is often near the shutter button in the form of a wheel or at the back in the form of a system of buttons.
+It is often near the shutter button in the form of a wheel or at the back in the way of a system of buttons.
 You can find it in the camera guide book.

 Combining the Settings

-If you are using the manual mode you will have to set all the above settings by yourself except ISO and white balance which you can separately turn to auto mode.
+If you are using the manual mode, you will have to set all the above settings by yourself except ISO and white balance, which you can separately turn to auto mode.
 So you have to decide the right combination and think about all the other three elements and harmonize them.

-For example, if you want to ensure a shallow depth of field then make aperture your priority and then set the other elements as per the aperture.
+For example, if you want to ensure a shallow depth of field, then make aperture your priority and then set the other elements as per the aperture.

-These are the basics and they might sound too much right now but at the end of the day, these are the things that matter.
+These are the basics, and they might sound too much right now, but at the end of the day, these are the things that matter.
 They differentiate an exceptional photograph from an ordinary one.